MC Hammer: Feel My Power (1986)

 In the mid-1980s, while rapping in small venues and after a record deal went sour, Hammer borrowed US$20,000 each from former Oakland A's players Mike Davis and Dwayne Murphy to start an independent record label business.
 As the CEO of Bust It Productions, Hammer kept the company going by selling records from his basement and car.
 Bust It Records spawned Bustin' Records, and collectively the companies had more than 100 employees.
 Recording singles and selling them out of the trunk of his car, he marketed himself relentlessly.
 Coupled with his dance abilities, Hammer's style was unique at the time.

-Now billing himself as "M.C.
-Hammer", he recorded songs for his debut album Feel My Power in 1986.
-It was originally released on his independent label, Bustin' Records (via Oaktown Records), and produced by Felton Pilate of Con Funk Shun.
-It sold over 60,000 copies, and was distributed by City Hall Records.
+Now billing himself as "MC Hammer", he recorded songs for his debut album Feel My Power in 1986.
+It was originally released on Hammer's independent label, Bustin' Records (via Oaktown Records), and produced by Felton Pilate of Con Funk Shun.
+It sold over 60,000 copies and was distributed by City Hall Records.
 Hammer released singles from the album, including "Ring 'Em" in 1987.
 Largely on the strength of tireless street marketing by Hammer and his wife, in addition to continuous radio play, it achieved considerable popularity at dance clubs in the San Francisco Bay Area.
-In the spring of 1988, Tony Valera (a 107.7 KSOL Radio DJ), played the track "Let's Get It Started" in his mix-shows.
+In spring 1988, Tony Valera (a 107.7 KSOL Radio DJ), played the track "Let's Get It Started" in his mix-shows.
 The track also gained popularity in nightclubs.
 Hammer declared he was "second to none from Doug E. Fresh, LL Cool J or DJ Run" within the song.
 He would continue to call out other East Coast rappers in future projects as well.

 Heartened by his rising prospects, Hammer launched into seven-day-a-week rehearsals with the growing troupe of dancers, musicians and backup vocalists he had hired.
-It was Hammer's stage show, and his infectious stage presence, that led to his big break in 1988 while performing in an Oakland club.
-There he impressed a record executive who "didn't know who he was, but knew he was somebody", according to the New Rolling Stone Encyclopedia of Rock & Roll.
+It was Hammer's stage show and his infectious stage presence that led to his big break in 1988 while performing in an Oakland club.
+There, Hammer impressed a record executive who "didn't know who he was, but knew he was somebody", according to the New Rolling Stone Encyclopedia of Rock & Roll.
 Though Hammer had previously received and declined offers from major record labels before, he agreed to a multi-album contract with Capitol Records with a $1,750,000 advance.
 It did not take long for Capitol to recoup its investment.